Calycopis pisis

 Calycopis pisis, the pisis groundstreak, is a butterfly found in several countries in Latin America.

 Taxonomic history and synonyms

 This species was described in 1887 by Frederick DuCane Godman and Osbert Salvin in Biologia Centrali-Americana.
 They placed it in the genus Thecla.
 In 1969, William D. Field transferred the species to his newly-circumscribed genus Calystryma.
-Then, in 1991, Kurt Johnson transferred it his newly-circumscribed genus Klaufera to be its type species.
+Then, in 1991, Kurt Johnson transferred it to his newly-circumscribed genus Klaufera to be its type species.
 In the same paper, Johnson described a species he named Serratoterga larsoni to honor the American cartoonist Gary Larson; this was the type species of Serratoterga.
 In 2004, R. K. Robins synonymized the two species and transferred it to the genus Calycopis, making C. larsoni an invalid junior synonym.

 Distribution

 It has been found in several parts of Latin America, including Guatemala, Nicaragua, Panama, Honduras, Ecuador, Belize, Mexico (in the states of Veracruz and Oaxaca) and in northern Brazil.
 H. L. Lewis listed a specimen of C. pisis as being from the island of Trinidad, but other lepidopterists have said they believe this to be an error.

 A type locality was not initially specified, but the specimen designated as the lectotype was collected in Bugaba, Chiriquí Province, Panama.
 The type locality for the junior synonym C. larsoni is Santo Domingo, Ecuador.